 Matt Thierry is a graduate student at the California Institute of Integral Studies pursuing a degree in philosophy and religion with a focus on ecology, extremism, and peacebuilding.
 Matt has been with tPP since September 2020, and is interested in effective approaches to resolving political violence.
 He has authored or co-authored various articles on bioregionalism, green anarchy, and right wing terror, and has presented at conferences on diverse topics ranging from cosmic evolution, political religion, technology and spirituality, and green criminology.
 Matt serves as the social studies department chair at a middle school in the San Francisco Bay Area and as a board member for the Peace and Justice Studies Association.

-Charis Whalen is a junior at Miami University and is pursuing degrees in International Studies and Journalism with a minor in French.
+Charis Whalen is a senior at Miami University and is pursuing degrees in International Studies and Journalism with a minor in French.
 Her area of interest in International Studies is global intercultural relations analysis and national defense policy which she hopes to gain deeper knowledge of through her work with tPP.
 Charis has been with tPP since November 2020, joining as a pre-coder.
-She hopes to gather valuable insight into the culture of terrorism in the U.S. in order to develop an adequate background for a future career in counter-terrorism and defense policy.
+She is now working to track mass arrests that occurred in the D.C. area following the Summer 2020 protests.
+As she works with the Prosecution Project, she hopes to gather valuable insight into the patterns of felonious prosecutions in the United States as well as studying the culture of terrorism in the U.S. in order to develop an adequate background for a future career in counter-terrorism and defense policy.

 Margot Williams is a news researcher who has worked in newsrooms during a forty-year career at The Intercept, The New York Times, NPR, The Washington Post, and the International Consortium of Investigative Journalists.
 She has pursued jihadists and domestic extremists online and detainees who died in U.S. immigration detention, investigated Iraq war contractors and followed the money (and private jets) of mayors, governors, senators, presidential candidates, and ex-presidents.
 She graduated from the City College of New York (B.A., Asian Studies) and holds a Masters of Library and Information Science from Pratt Institute.
 Margot has been with tPP since February 2021, joining to assist with the team’s Capitol siege tracking.